 Wine and history in Jerome

 You'll drink in the views with your wine when you embark on this Wine Tours of Sedona trip.
 Comfort is key, as guests travel in a custom van with reclining captain's seats driven by owner and lead guide, Jim Reich.
 Sample wines from Echo Canyon Winery and Vineyard and Caduceus Cellars' limited blends.
-And savor the views of Cellar 433 while sipping from their selection of both red and white wines, ports, and sparkling wines.

 For an added splash of local history, the "Taste of Jerome" wine tour may be a perfect fit.
 This tour starts in Old Town Cottonwood for a stop at Pillsbury Wine Company, operated by former film director turned award-winning wine producer, Sam Pillsbury.
 Other stops include Cellar 433 and Passion Cellars, one of the newest tasting rooms in Jerome.